dinuravimukthi/Predicting-Hospital-Readmission-of-Diabetic-Patients/README.md

 * patient did not readmit (No)

 This project focuses on predicting whether a patient will readmit to the hospital after he/she is discharged.
+Therefore, patients who did not readmit will be considered as one target class, and the rest of the initial labels will be considered as patients who readmitted (Yes) target class.

 ## Key Steps
 ### 1. Exploratory Data Analysis